zhaobi360/j360-final-project/README.md

 9. Shout out to http://design.spruce.it/symbols/ss-symbolicons-block/documentation.html so that I can use SS Symbolicons to make my pages beautiful.

+10.Some functions may not be supported on all kinds of browsers, such as date pick-up calendar, etc. I need to learn more to step further.

-10. thoughts: never stop learning!
+11.thoughts: never stop learning!